alanmitchell/file-to-bmon/docs/install_docs.md

 These notes document the installation of the file-to-bmon script on the Alaska Housing Finance Corporation [Webfaction](https://www.webfaction.com/) server.
 In that installation, the script is periodicially run as a cron job, processing any new files that have arrived in the file source directories via FTP since the prior run of the script.
-This installation is complicated because the data files and the sensor ID to BMON ID mapping file are located in different User accounts on the server.
-An installation where all files are owned by one User would be much simpler.

 The "file-to-bmon" repo is cloned into the "filebmon" User directory on the AHFC Webfaction server.
 That "filebmon" User has read/write access to all of the Users that are suppliers of files to process (such as "cea" and "gvea").
-Multipler User accounts are set up so that each supplier of files has their own FTP site.
+Multiple User accounts are set up so that each supplier of files has their own FTP site.
 Configure a new supplier of files like so:

 >Assume the new user is named "newutil" and the User has been added via the Webfaction control panel.
 >